-Ready for a super chunky crochet cowl?
+Ready for a super chunky crochet accessory?
 Here it is!

 Today I have the pleasure of showing you one of my latest designs, “Cumulus Cowl,” published in Interweave Crochet, Fall 2015.
 I seriously cannot wait to get this sample back from the publisher.
 I’m hoping I’ll have it back before winter sets in.
-This cowl is so warm!
-Click here to find and favorite it on Ravelry.
-Click here to see and buy the individual pattern from Interweave.
+This super bulky crochet cowl is so warm!

-Now, you can see that the stylist decided to have the model wear this as a stole, and that can work if you are fairly small, and believe me it will be cozy.
-I did, however, mean for this to be a very chunky cowl, so I guess it is a very versatile piece that you can wear many ways.
+Now, you can see that the stylist decided to have the model wear this crochet project as a stole, and that can work if you are fairly small, and believe me it will be cozy since it is made with super bulky wool.
+I did, however, mean for this to be a very chunky crochet cowl pattern, so I guess it is a very versatile piece that you can wear many ways.
 In addition to doubling as a stole, it has an interesting texture on both sides, so it is reversible as well.
 The first two pictures show it on both sides.
 If you can zoom into those, you’ll see the difference.

-The yarn used is Cascade Yarns Magnum, which is super bulky 100% wool that comes in 123 yd skeins.
+The yarn used is Cascade Yarns Magnum (affiliate link), which is super bulky 100% wool that comes in 123 yd skeins.
 You’ll need 3 of these deliciously soft skeins and a 15 mm/Q hook to make this fast-finish accessory.
 Start today and you could have it finished before the week is over.